 What is a thought addiction?

-Can there be an addiction to a thought?
-By definition yes it can.
-The definition of thought addiction is the development of a habitual thought pattern to one thought or set of thoughts.
-Thought addiction is the returning to a thought that does not serve you.
-Simply a thought addiction is the ruminating on one or more thought over and over again.
-Thought addiction can consume you, damage you and can have lasting devastating results that depletes the energy in every system of the body.
-An addiction to a thought produces a rapid and intense change in mood, emotional pain, mental disconnection from the present and a painful cognitive experience of resistance when there is any attempt to withdrawal from the thought or attempt to stop the thought.
+Thought addiction can consume you, damage you and can have lasting devastating results in a depleting the energy in every system of your body.
+An addiction to a thought produces a rapid and intense change in mood, emotional pain, mental disconnection from the present and a painful cognitive experience of resistance when there is an attempt to withdrawal from the thought or attempt to stop the thought.
 Thought addiction can drive a person to repetitively seek escape in another addiction to a substance, emotion or behavior.
-The escaping the thought into another secondary addiction will cause the person to get locked into another habitual pattern in order to bury the primary addiction (thought).
+The escaping the thought into another secondary addiction will cause the person to get locked into another habitual pattern in order to bury the primary addiction to a thought.
 Meaning using another addiction to get rid of the primary addictive thought.
 Thought addiction is a hidden fact.
-Devastating effects can become very powerful if ignored.
+Devastating effects can become very powerful and highly influential if ignored.
 Thought addiction is very real.

 A thought addiction can also cause sleepless nights, anxiety, fear, stress, digestive troubles, boring or tense relationships, tight muscles, headaches and yes even death (suicidal thoughts)?